jklappert/FireFly/README.md

 In the first prime field, the functional forms of the black-box functions is not known.
 Hence, `FireFly` only requests a relatively small number of probes after each step.
 Once the functional forms are known in the second prime field, all probes required in the prime field are requested at the beginning of the prime field (after a first probe is fed).

+A simple example can be found in the directory `examples/firefly_executable`.